jchristgit/bolt/ansible/README.md

 - `bolt_superusers`: A colon-separated list of user IDs that may use the `sudo` command.

-If you don't already have the required roles, you can install them using `ansible-galaxy`.

 Migrations are not handled automatically.
 The simplest way to run these is to `remote_console` into a live instance and call Ecto.